brandenchan/all_of_the_lights/readme.md

 ## Hardware

-Wire your LED lights as according to the diagram in this blog by AndyPi (https://andypi.co.uk/2014/12/27/raspberry-pi-controlled-ws2801-rgb-leds/
+Wire your LED lights as according to the diagram in this [blog by AndyPi](https://andypi.co.uk/2014/12/27/raspberry-pi-controlled-ws2801-rgb-leds/)
-) EXCEPT with the CI and DI outputs of the LEDs going to pins 18 and 23.
-The exact ports can be recofigured in the pixels.py file.

 ## Software